MHovenkamp/DECO/README.md

     -   MINUTE
     -   SECOND
     -   MIllI_SECOND

-set the duration and the period of a timed event. a :
+Set the duration and the period of a timed event. a :
 -   weatherstation
 -   walk_reminder